thelantamer/azure-netbox-pilot/README.md

 # netbox azure deployment

-Scripts and documentation for configuring NETBOX in Azure
+Scripts and documentation for configuring NETBOX in Azure.

+This was my first Netbox and Azure VM deployment, so this is VERY rough and VERY simple.

+Start with this file to see the steps taken and get deteails on the commands used.

   /documentation/project-log.txt

 Detailed notes of step-by-step configuration steps

   /azure-cli

 Azure CLI JSON templates and parameters files used for setup